Avalanche Press Homepage Avalanche Press Online Store

 Destroyers

 Aware of the Japanese "Special Type" destroyers, the Dutch considered building a destroyer maximized for surface combat but instead went with the balanced Tjerk Hiddes design.
-Not constrained by the bounds of reality, in Spice Islands the Dutch get this ship as well.
+Not constrained by the bounds of reality, in Royal Netherlands Navy the Dutch get this ship as well.
 The Zeeslang class have a heavy gun and torpedo armament and are large destroyers, not much smaller than the flotilla leaders.
 They carry the names of Dutch torpedo boats of the early 20th century.

 Aircraft

 The Royal Netherlands Navy relied on big flying boats for reconnaissance, and operated both the Dornier Do.24 and Consolidated Catalina in the East Indies.
-Spice Islands simply gives them more of these fine planes.
+Royal Netherlands Navy simply gives them more of these fine planes.